ndrean/UpImage/README.md

 ### Unique file upload

-You can upload the same file several times to S3, it will have the same name.
-You can't however send twice the same file in one go.
+You can't temporarilly upload several times the same file.
+You can however upload it several times but you will get a warning that you attempt to save the same file.
+It has to be unique (to save on space).